xlnt-community/xlnt/docs/introduction/Installation.md

 ```
 with `<target>` being replaced by the name of your target (see `add_executable`).

-If CMake could not find Xlnt (e.g. because you installed xlnt in a non-default location, see CMAKE_INSTALL_PREFIX), you should specify the path where xlnt is installed:
+If CMake could not find Xlnt (e.g. because you are building on Windows or installed xlnt in a non-default location, see CMAKE_INSTALL_PREFIX), you should specify the path where xlnt is installed:
 ```
 list(APPEND CMAKE_PREFIX_PATH "/path/to/xlnt/install/prefix")
 ```

+When running, you should still make sure that the xlnt library is in your (library) path (if xlnt is built as a shared library): see the general instructions.